How Much Does a Human Resources Generalist Make?

 - Responsibilities and expectations of the job

-For specific information about the city or area in which you want to work, pursue informational interviews with people currently working in HR manager or generalist roles.
+For specific information about the city or area in which you want to work, you should pursue informational interviews with people currently working in HR managerial or generalist roles.
 Also, talk to local recruiters and members of your local Society for Human Resource (SHRM) chapter.